 Failure to Comply

-Any permittee that does not submit a response to the Notice to Comply within the required six-month period may be subject to an enforcement action.
+Any permittee that does not submit a response to the Notice to Comply within the required six-month period is subject to an enforcement action.
 Permittees who do not respond in the required six-month period are subject to enforcement for failure to respond to the Notice to Comply but may still select the Alternative Salinity Permitting Approach.
 Permittees selecting the Alternative Salinity Permitting Approach after the originally allocated six-month period will need to obtain approval from the lead entity conducting the P&O Study to join late and will be subject to the lead entity’s requirements in addition to providing the minimum required level of financial support.

 A permittee that elects to participate in the Alternative Salinity Permitting Approach must continue to provide at least the minimum required level of financial support to the lead entity for the P&O Study throughout the duration of Phase I of the Salt Control Program, unless the Central Valley Water Board has revised the permittee’s permit in a manner that authorizes them to be subject to the Conservative Permitting Approach.
 In such cases, the permittee must remain in compliance with the Alternative Salinity Permitting Approach until such time that their permit is amended to allow compliance under the Conservative Permitting Approach.
 Where a permittee fails to provide the minimum required level of financial support to the P&O Study, the Board may require the permittee to comply with the requirements of the Conservative Salinity Permitting Approach.